Print friendly version

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

-Prognosis depends on the underlying cause of the condition.
-Sixth nerve palsy caused by viral illness generally resolves completely while cases resulting from trauma may exhibit residual symptoms.
+The long term outlook (prognosis) depends on the underlying cause of the condition.
+Sixth nerve palsy caused by viral illness generally goes away completely while cases due to trauma may cause residual symptoms.
 The greatest improvement generally occurs in the first 6 months.
-Most people with idiopathic disease (those cases where a cause cannot be identified) completely recover.
-Some individuals may experience permanent vision changes.
+Most people with idiopathic sixth nerve palsy (of unknown cause) completely recover.
+Some people may experience permanent vision changes.

 Last updated: 8/19/2011